CSE-UNR/finalproject-teamphotoshop/README.md

 Bombs away!
 We'll be building a minesweeper game for our final project.

 #### First Checkpoint
 The first checkpoint only requires basic game play functionality.
-Correct implementation of these features will earn a project grade of B. These features will be demonstrated to staff (and other students) during lab on 12/12.
+Correct implementation of these features will earn a project grade of B. The design document for the example executable at this checkpoint is provided.
+These features will be demonstrated to staff (and other students) during lab on 12/12.

 #### Second Checkpoint
 The second checkpoint includes basic game play functionality and the ability to save player scores.
 Correct implementation of these features will earn a project grade of A.